 Listen to me busy mama – this step is crucial.

 And a family command center is exactly what it sounds like:

 “A designated area of your home that will help you to run your family with the precision of a military platoon leader.“

 Ok – maybe that’s a little extreme, but it will help you to not forget your purse or your kids backpack as you head out the door.

-This is where you are going to put shoes, jackets, backpacks, your purse, your keys, lunch menus, monthly calendars etc. Here are a few visual examples to help you figure out what would work best in your home.
+This is the one stop shop where you are going to put shoes, jackets, backpacks, your purse, your keys, lunch menus, monthly calendars etc. So you know where they are and can quickly grab them as you head out the door.

 There you have it mama!
 A handful of simple tips for the perfect busy mom morning routine.